 Colder weather is starting to set in around Northern Colorado, homeowners turn to their furnaces and heating systems for comfort and heat to keep their homes livable.
 Waking up in the middle of the night to a cold house can be extremely stressful and can leave you wondering what you should do.

-If your furnace goes out, your first thought is probably to call a local repair company (preferably Ideal Comfort) but there are a few things you can check on your own which can get your home back to comfortable temperatures without even opening your wallet.
+If your furnace goes out, your first thought is probably to call a local repair company (preferably Ideal Comfort HVAC) but there are a few things you can check on your own which can get your home back to comfortable temperatures without even opening your wallet.

 Check The Power